-ek of September saw the successful finale of our elemental pottery project.
-Built the prior in the Lossenham landscape, our cob kiln, modelled on several period kilns from Southern England, saw its first test-firing to around 500°C
+The second week of September saw the successful finale of our elemental pottery project.
+Built the month prior in the Lossenham landscape, our cob kiln, modelled on several period kilns from Southern England, saw its first test-firing to around 500°C.